menu

 Tuxedo Park is a tiny village located in the state of New York.
 With a population of 629 people and just one neighborhood, Tuxedo Park is the 839th largest community in New York.
-Tuxedo Park has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Tuxedo Park was built prior to World War II, making it one of the older and more historic villages in the country.

 Tuxedo Park home prices are not only among the most expensive in New York, but Tuxedo Park real estate also consistently ranks among the most expensive in America.